zhubonan/aiida-castep/docs/source/user_guide/get_started.rst

 * If not set explicitly, *comment* will be set as the label of the calculation node to keep things tracked.

-* *run_time* will be set to 95% of the requested walltime by default unless it will be less than 3600 seconds.
+* *run_time* will be set to 95% of the requested wall-time by default unless it will be less than 3600 seconds.
   This is to ensure that check files can be written at the end of run.
   To completely disable control set it to *0* explicitly in ``ParameterData`` node.